 Protecting your independence and finances becomes more important as you age.
 This type of plan can help protect your assets, as well as give you more choice and control, when you need long-term care.

-A life insurance policy pays out a lump sum to a beneficiary in the event of one’s death.
+A life insurance policy pays out a lump sum to a beneficiary in the event of a death.
 Just like health insurance, monthly premiums are required to maintain coverage.

 Preventing lasting damage to your teeth and gums is essential to your long-term health, not to mention your smile.
 Some health insurance plans include dental coverage, but because dental is not one of the required benefits of the ACA, the majority of plans do not.
 Dental coverage for children however, is a required benefit and comes standard with all ACA-approved plans.